MORPHOLOGY OF SHIGELLA DYSENTERIAE (Sh. dysenteriae)

 In Eosin Methylene Blue Agar (EMB) medium, the colonies of Shigella dysenteriae are colorless due to lack of lactose fermentation.

-In Deoxycholate Citrate Agar medium, the colonies of Shigella dysenteriae are colorless due to Non-Lactose Fermentation (NLF).
+In the Deoxycholate Citrate Agar medium, the colonies of Shigella dysenteriae are colorless due to Non-Lactose Fermentation (NLF).

 In Salmonella Shigella Agar medium, the colonies of Shigella dysenteriae are Colorless.
 Hydrogen sulfide is not produced by Shigella dysenteriae.